 But still no one could break the million-dollar barrier.

-Casey Hopkins from Portland, OR broke the record with his iphone dock product.
+Casey Hopkins from Portland, OR broke the record in 2012 with his iphone dock product.
 Casey breezed past the million-dollar mark, raising $1,464,706 for his product via Crowdfunding.

 But here’s the crazy thing….Casey Hopkins only had a few days to bask in the glory of raising the most money every from Crowdfunding.

-Since, just last week, on March 13 to be exact, San Francisco's Tim Schafer completed a Crowdfunding raise for his new video game project.
+Since, 2 months later, San Francisco’s Tim Schafer completed a Crowdfunding raise for his new video game project.